junian/free-credly-badges/README.md

 A collection of free courses offering Credly digital badges.

+> [!NOTE]
-**NOTE**: Create a new [Credly](https://info.credly.com/) account if you haven't.
+> Create a new [Credly](https://info.credly.com/) account if you haven't.
 I suggest to use the same email address with the course account.

 ## Amazon